survivant/quarkus-quickstarts/kafka-streams-quickstart/README.md

 kafkacat -b kafka:9092 -C -o beginning -q -t temperatures-aggregated
 ```

-You also can obtain the current aggregated state for a given weather station using _httpie_,
+You can also obtain the current aggregated state for a given weather station using _httpie_,
-which will invoke an Kafka Streams interactive query for that value:
+which will invoke a Kafka Streams interactive query for that value:

 ```bash
 http aggregator:8080/weather-stations/data/1